heltonx/idc-ms-chatgpt/README.md

 -----------------

-teste do dbeaver
+testing dbeaver

-como tá rodando clusterIP tem que utilizar o port forward kubectl port-forward po/chatservice-mysql-77d4ffc69d-4l2gl 3306:3306 #depois só mudar o nome do pod
+due we are running clusterIP, you have to use the port forward kubectl port-forward po/chatservice-mysql-77d4ffc69d-4l2gl 3306:3306 #depois só mudar o nome do pod

-dai no dbeaver dar um new database connection mysql database chat_service senha root test connection - se der erro de publick key ir na aba driverproperties e na flag allowpublicKeyRetrieval setar como true
+so in dbeaver, press new database connection mysql database chat_service senha root test connection - if you get an error of publick key, go to tab driverproperties and in the flag allowpublicKeyRetrieval, set true

-não tem problema nao ter tabela agora, pois só depois quando executar a aplicação vai ser feita a operação de criar as tabelas, a migration por exemplo
+dont problem if we dont have tables for now, because later (when we execute the application) will be execute the operation of create tables, the migration for example

-feito o teste, pode cancelar o port forward
+done the test, you can cancel  the port forward

 -----------------

 continuando